iPhone 8 vs Nokia 8 Sirocco

 Nokia 8 Sirocco in pictures

-The iPhone 8 comes in three colours: silver, gold and Space Grey.
+The iPhone 8 comes in four colours: silver, gold, Space Grey and a newer limited edition (PRODUCT)RED model.
 You can get the Nokia 8 Sirocco in any colour as long as it's black.

 Let's look next at the respective phones' feature sets.